alexa-coding/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 6-third_line -> Displays the 3rd line of the file iacta.
 - 7-file --> Creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line.
 - 8-cwd_state -> Redirects the output of ls-la into the file ls_cwd_content.
+- 9-duplicate_last_line -> DUplicates the last line of the file iacta.